cwi-swat/gradual-grammars/README.md

 Then execute `randomizedTests(n=100, depth=10);`, where you can very the values for `n` (= number of trials), and `depth` (maximum sentence depth).
 The results will be written to `unravel.csv` file in the root folder of the project.

+If you have [gnuplot](http://www.gnuplot.info/) available, you may plot the result by executing `gnuplot -p unravel.gnuplot`, and open the resulting `unravel.pdf`.